genropy/genropy_saved/docs/genro/components/introduction.rst

 ==========

     A component is a python file that gathers some useful features (classes) that can be used in more than one project.
-Every component can be rewritten in most of its parts (methods) overriding some of its portions.
+Every component can be rewritten in most of its parts (methods) overriding them.
     This ensures the ability to customize a component for your specific purpose.

     Components belong to the family of Genro :ref:`genro_intro_resources`.